Patria (company): Highlights

+In June 2023, Patria and Lockheed Martin signed the first Memorandum of Agreement (MoA) for direct work within Finland's F-35 industrial participation programme.
+This MoA covers the contractual framework for F-35 forward fuselage assemblies in Finland by Patria.

 Patria launched in the beginning of 2022 its new growth strategy which aims at ambitious growth by the end of 2025.
 Also a new operating model to support the growth strategy was also prepared and was taken into use at the beginning of 2022.
 Cooperation negotiations covering the whole Patria were conducted in good cooperation between all personnel groups and the company.